imrajatmehta/disruptor/README.md

 Latency can seen in above Benchmarks.

 ## Pending
-1. Implementation for handling multiple data type for publish and consume.
+1. Implementation for handling multiple data type for publish and consume.(use Golang Generic Function)
 2. Support for multiple producers.